janniklasrose/microscopy-image-processing/registration/README.md

 $offset_w = "0.25" # offset by offset_w*total_width
 $offset_h = "0.23" # offset by offset_h*total_height
 ```
 The choice of this is very dependent on the image stack and are chosen for the specific files at hand.
+A good option is to open one of the images in an external program and measure the region that is to be extracted.